hexaredecimal/Zulu/README.md

  when suddenly you have not designed some aspects of communication with the process!
 And you are shown an error.

  Fear not, this error did not affect other processes.
-Isolation of processes is another Barley feature.
+Isolation of processes is another Zulu feature.

  ### Simple process-based program